 - How do you do that?
 Initially, it helps to work with someone that can guide you through different embodiment practices and teach you a new way of living.
 Who can you work with?
 I’d love to serve you!
 You can apply for a complimentary call with me here if you’d like to.
 Or you can work with whoever you resonate with, along those lines.

 - Use crystals, take salt baths, and ground your energy back into Mother Earth.
 You know, the whole spiritual 101 stuff.

 The Powerful Empath

-If you’re the rare type of person that understands pain and has mastered how to transmute it, you are finally able to step into the true power of being an empath.
+If you’re the rare type of person that understands the pain and has mastered how to transmute it, you are finally able to step into the true power of being an empath.
 You are a superhero.

-For such people, they can make a beautiful coach, healer or therapist because they are able to hold space for all healing – theirs and of those around.
-Because they were willing to do their inner work, they’re able to help everyone around them dispel the darkness.
+For such people, they can be a beautiful coach, healer, or therapist because they are able to hold space for all healing – theirs and those around them.
+Because they were willing to do their inner work, they were able to help everyone around them dispel the darkness.

 They are no longer afraid of being ‘hit’ by the wave of emotion.
 They know it’s there for a reason, and they have all the right tools and mindset to deal with it.

 Wasn’t that the whole point of ‘waking up‘?

 We need more such people.
 Are you ready to be one of them?